 The following are 13 rules I try to live by when it comes to being alone.
 They add enormous value to my life.

-Whether you’re an introvert trying to make your way in an extrovert’s world, or an extrovert learning to become a better person on your own, I hope they add some value to your life as well.
+Whether you’re an introvert trying to make your way in an extrovert’s world, or an extrovert learning to become better at being on your own, I hope they add some value to your life as well.

-1. Understand that you’re good enough all by yourself.
+1. Understand you’re good enough all by yourself.

 You’re a valuable person, and you don’t need the approval of anyone else for that to be true.
 When you’re alone, remind yourself that it’s because you choose to be.
 It really is a choice.